-- > A summary list of all patient information with dates of review. - > At least three examples of patient information, ideally colonoscopy, gastroscopy and flexi sigmoidoscopy (and ERCP if undertaken). - > Alternative patient information options to address language and learning needs.
+- A summary list of all patient information with dates of review. - The service operation policy including a section on consent in endoscopy and withdrawal of consent (this may be a separate SOP). - > At least three examples of patient information, ideally colonoscopy, gastroscopy and flexi sigmoidoscopy (and ERCP if undertaken). - Alternative patient information options to address language and learning needs.